Wildlife observation: Birdwatching

 One of the ways that birdwatching has an effect on the environment as a whole is that through consistent birdwatching, an observer would be able to identify whether they are seeing less of a certain species of bird.
 If this happens, there typically is a reasons for the occurrence, whether it be because of an increase in pollution in the area or possibly an increase in the population of predators.
 If a watcher were to take notice of a change in what they typically see, they could notify the city or park and allow them to investigate into the cause a bit further.
 Through this action, birdwatchers are preserving the future for both animal and human life.

 Subsequently, by taking children birdwatching it is allowing the future generation to understand the importance of animal observation.
-If children learn at a young age how the environmental system works and that all life is intertwined, the world will be in much better hands.
-These children will be the ones pioneer conservation movements and attempt to protect the habit for all animals.
+These children will pioneer conservation movements and attempt to protect the habit for all animals.

 Livestreams

-Live streams of animal exhibits at various zoos and aquariums across the United States have also become extremely popular.
+Live streams of animal exhibits at various zoos and aquariums across the United States have also become extremely popular, along with live-streaming webcams located in various natural habitats, such as wildlife refuges and bird nests.
 The Tennessee Aquarium has a webcam that allows online viewers to take a look into the happening so their Secret Reef exhibit which consists of reef fish, sharks, and a rescued green sea turtle.

 Perhaps the most popular animals cams in the United States though come from, naturally, the largest zoo in the United States: The San Diego Zoo.
 The San Diego Zoo features eight live cams on their website – A panda, elephant, ape, penguin, polar bear, tiger, condor, and koala.
 The purpose of the live streams is to help educate the public about the behaviors of several different animals and to entertain those who might not be able to travel to a zoo.

-The other notable zoos that have webcams are the National Zoo, Woodland Park Zoo, Houston Zoo, and Atlanta Zoo.
+Other notable zoos that have webcams include the National Zoo, Woodland Park Zoo, Houston Zoo, and Atlanta Zoo.

-Additionally, the Smithsonian National Museum of Natural History has opened a butterfly and plant observation pavilion.
-Visitors walk into a large tent and experience a one-of-a-kind situation in which hundreds of rare butterflies from all across the world are inches from their faces.